 Step 3: Report Performance Annually

-Section 548(a) of National Energy Conservation Policy Act (NEPCA) (42 U.S.C.
+Section 548(a) of National Energy Conservation Policy Act (NECPA) (42 U.S.C.
 8258(a)) requires federal agencies to submit to the U.S. Department of Energy an annual report that describes activities to meet the energy management requirements of Section 543 of NECPA (42 U.S.C.
 8253).
-See Federal Comprehensive Annual Energy Reporting Requirement for more information and consult with your agency for you reporting process.
+See Federal Comprehensive Annual Energy Reporting Requirements for more information and consult with your agency about its reporting process.